-Over the past four years in Yearbook, I have learned a lot more than just Photoshop and InDesign.
-I've learned to stand up for myself, be an effective leader and to always say please and thank you.
+During my four years in Yearbook, I've learned a lot more than just Photoshop and InDesign.
+I've learned to stand up for myself, to be an effective leader and to always say 'please' and 'thank you.'
 I truly mean it when I say I would not be the person I am today without this class."
-Patricia '16
+UPrep student

-- Upper School Journalism – three-time Pacemaker award from the National Scholastic Press Association
+- 3x Pacemaker Award, Upper School Journalism, National Scholastic Press Association

 - 2x 1st Place award, Upper School literary magazine, American Scholastic Press Association